Coeus1269/Utils/README.md

 # Utils
-Attempt at a combined project of all the urils classes
+Attempt at a combined project of all the utils classes

+Intended to be compiled into a jar for inclusion in other projects

+String Utils - Collection of string utilities
+  Built in Java 1.7 <br>
+  Current version: 1.23<br>

+  Dependency on: java.net.URLEncoder ;
+	java.io.UnsupportedEncodingException ;